worldline/observability-workshop/docs/workshop.md

 * Select the `Tempo` data source,
 * Configure `Trace to logs` as follows:
     * Data source: `Loki`,
     * Span start time shift: `-5m`,
     * Span end time shift: `5m`,
-  * Tags: `service.name` as `application`,
+    * Tags: `service.name` as `service_name`,
     * Enable `Filter by trace ID` if and only if you want to show logs that match the trace ID.
 * Click on `Save & test`.

 ℹ️ Just to give you some context about this configuration:

 * *Span start time shift* and *Span end time shift* allow retrieving logs within the specified interval, as log timestamps and trace timestamps may not match exactly.
 * *Tags* is required: we should have a common tag between Tempo and Loki to bridge the gap between traces and logs.
-Here, the application name (defined as `service.name` in Tempo and `application` in Loki) serves this purpose.
+  Here, the application name (defined as `service.name` in Tempo and `service_name` in Loki) serves this purpose.
 * Using filters will remove logs that do not match trace or span identifiers.

 #### Test correlation